 The History of the Hotel One Hotel, Centuries of History

 Imagine a hotel where roaring log-burning open fireplaces hint at its roots dating from the 1300’s.
 Picture a Great Hall with a vaulted ceiling and original wood panelling built in the seventeenth century.
 Visit a hotel that has been coloured by the characters of history.
-At The Lygon Arms, you can visit the suite that Oliver Cromwell stayed in the night before the Battles of Worcester in 1651.
+At The Lygon Arms, you can visit the suite that Oliver Cromwell stayed in the night before the Battle of Worcester in 1651.
 See the carvings of John Trevis’ name on the arch of the front door, etched into the hotel’s history in 1620.
 The Lygon Arms has roots reaching right into the 1300’s.
 It’s a historic hotel in the Cotswolds, with a typically Cotswolds history.
 The predominantly Tudor coaching inn stands in Broadway, which was a key connection between Wales, Worcester and London in Elizabethan times.

 Owners have changed, names have altered, but visitors have always flocked to The Lygon Arms, a charming hotel enshrouded in history.
 The hotel’s name has changed throughout history, and the first written record refers to it as The White Hart, in 1377.
 The hart, a mature stag, was a personal symbol of King Richard II (1367 – 1400).
 The hotel’s name would change several times, reflecting the political changes of each era, showing how much history would shape the enchanting hotel.
 The coaching inn would come into its own when it would serve as a touch-stone for both sides of the English Civil War in 1649.
 The English Civil War pit Queen Elizabeth’s cousin Charles I against the forces of the English Parliament, and some of that played out within the very walls of The Lygon Arms itself.